Search for an Item:

 Cat Litter Box FAQs

 You have questions, Old Maid Cat Lady has answers!
-Here's what we've advised several customers in the past about litter boxes:
+Here's what we've advised several customers in the past about choosing the right litter boxes for their cats:

 Where is the best place to put the litter box?This can be tricky.
 Think about where you would want your bathroom to be.
 Not in a high-traffic area: you like a little privacy.
 But consider that you'll also need to be accessing the litter box frequently to keep it scooped and cleaned regularly.
 Make it someplace quiet and a little out of the way, but not so inaccessible that you won't be able to keep it clean.
 If you have multiple boxes and your house is large, put them in different places so there's one nearby if a cat has to go.